kelciour/movies2anki/README.md

 #  movies2anki

 Convert movies with subtitles to watch them with [Anki](http://ankisrs.net).
-The movie will be splitted into separate scenes/phrases.
+The movie will be splitted into separated scenes/phrases.
 I found it useful for improving my listening skills.

 Inspired by [subs2srs](http://subs2srs.sourceforge.net/).